thriveweb/passion-family-dental/content/pages/about.md

   At Passion Family Dental North Lakes, we believe in high quality dental care can only be achieved by placing our valued customers first.
 content: >-
   We respect and understand that every patient’s circumstances are unique.
-That is why we like to spend time listening to you, taking into consideration of your needs to help you to find a personalised dental care.
+We like to spend time listening to you, taking into consideration your needs.

-  A lot of thought has been placed into how we can help you to achieve the finest dental experience in a warm, welcoming environment.
-With the patient’s best

-  interests at heart, you can rest assured you will receive a warm, pleasant dental care and experience.
+  With your best interests at heart, you can rest assured you will receive a warm, pleasant dental experience.

   We would like to say thank you for considering Passion Family Dental North Lakes and welcome you and your family to visit our modern, state-of-the-art